Outstanding Catholic education for all

 What makes Saint Gregory’s stand out from other schools is our commitment to the young people in our care, a commitment that encourages and inspires every child to fulfill their potential and flourish.
 We encourage our students to love learning, participate fully in the life of our school and embrace the many opportunities that are on offer.

 All outstanding schools need to ensure that their young people are provided with a vibrant and stimulating curriculum that meets the needs of an ever-changing world.
 We are committed to providing our students with the necessary skills to achieve academic and spiritual growth so that they may truly thrive, both socially and emotionally.
 Our inclusive ethos ensures this.

 As a Catholic school we provide our students with a moral compass based on Catholic Social Teaching that supports their growth and development.
 It is essential that our students are encouraged to have enquiring minds, ask questions and form their own opinions.
 Read more…

-This week’s assembly theme is ‘The Holocaust’.
+This week’s assembly theme is ‘World Book Day’.

 On Friday 15 February a group of our Y12/13 Sociology and Politics students had a fantastic time exploring Shepton Mallet Prison.
 The purpose of the visit was to investigate the criminal justice system and understand how the prison system has evolved through the centuries.

 This week, from 11 – 14 February, a group of 25 students from Hangzhou Yuhang High School in China, joined classes with buddies from Saint Gregory’s across Years 8, 9 & 10.